LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The 1D sensor shown in figure \ref{1D_sensor_construction_with_universal_magnet_mount.png} is the simplest possible sensor that is compatible with the Unified Sensor firmware \ref{firmware} platform.

-The electrical level here is based on a *Raspberry-Pi Pico* together with the *MMC5603NJ* magnetic sensor.
+The electrical level here is based on a *Raspberry Pi Pico* together with the *MMC5603NJ* magnetic sensor.
 The mechanical setup consists of four 3D printed components, which are fixed together with nylon screws to minimise possible influences on the measurement.

 Since the *MMC5603NJ* only has limited measurement range of total *6uT*, even small coin sized neodymium magnets already saturates the sensor.